futurisold/futurisold.github.io/about.md

 Hi!
 My name is Claudiu Leoveanu.
 I am currently pursuing a career in applied science, dabbling sporadically in various other things now and again.
 I was fortunate enough to discover science at an early age, and that had my juvenile curiosity yearn after the joy and strive of unwrapping the world through problem-solving.

-Looking to connect?
-Take a look at the social links below.
+<br> Shoot me a line at any of the links below if you feel like it.

 <body>
 <a href="https://www.goodreads.com/user/show/90047214-claudiu-leoveanu">